rcl-identity/docs/index.md

 The Digital ID issuing organization can set up single-factor authentication using username and password credentials.

-In addition, multi-factor authentication utilizing the time-based one-time password (TOTP) verification process.
+In addition, multi-factor authentication utilizing the time-based one-time password (TOTP) verification process is supported.
 This is done using an **Authenticator Application** (eg: Google Authenticator, Microsoft Authenticator).
 The follows [NIST SP 800-63](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63b.pdf) AAL2 Authenticator Assurance level.

 # User Claims

 The AAD B2C Identity Provider will send the ``User Claims`` identified above in the [JWT](https://www.rfc-editor.org/rfc/rfc7519) tokens when a user signs in to a website.
-Using these claims, the relying parties to which the person's sign in will access the personal identification data of the signed in user.
-The relying party will use the ID data to make decisions about the user (eg. grant a service).
+Using these claims, the relying parties to which the person signs in will have access the Personally Identifiable Information (PII).
+The relying party will use the PII to make decisions about the user (eg. grant a service).

 # Standards Compliance